I Have the Touch: Background

+Release

-The B-side of the single, "Across the River", was an instrumental which came from a session between Gabriel, Rhodes, Stewart Copeland, L. Shankar, recorded for a WOMAD benefit album, Music and Rhythm, that had been released six months earlier.
+Record Business announced the release of "I Have the Touch" in its 29 November 1982 edition of the publication.
+The single was released by Charisma Records in the United Kingdom with a picture sleeve.
+The single edit of "I Have the Touch" was a remix of the version found on Gabriel's fourth solo album.
+The B-side of the single, "Across the River", came from a session between Gabriel, Rhodes, Stewart Copeland, L. Shankar.
+"Across the River" had been recorded for the WOMAD benefit album, Music and Rhythm, which had been released earlier that year.
 Gabriel created the chord progression of "Across the River" the night prior to the recording session and mixed the song the following day.
 The cover art for the single is a still frame from the "Shock the Monkey" music video.

+In the UK, "I Have the Touch" peaked at No. 105 on the Bubbling Under portion of the Record Business charts and No. 53 on the publication's Top 100 Airplay ranking.
+The song received airplay on US album-oriented rock stations and reached No. 46 on the Billboard Top Rock Tracks chart in December 1982.

 Alternate versions

 In 1983, Gabriel and Peter Walsh remixed the track, which was first released as a B-side to the 12" single of "Walk Through the Fire", a non-album track from the motion picture Against All Odds (1984).
-An edited remix of this version was later released on the 12" single of "Sledgehammer" and the compilation album Shaking the Tree: Sixteen Golden Greats (1990).
+An edited remix of this version was later released on the 12" single of "Sledgehammer".

 In 1996, Gabriel remixed "I Have the Touch" with Robbie Robertson for the movie Phenomenon.
 This version was included on the 2003 compilation album Hit.